bmeares/Meerschaum/docs/mkdocs/blog/to-do.md

     - [ ] **New syncing algorithm**
       I have been brainstorming a better way to detect differences between source and cache when syncing, so a future release of Meerschaum will be able to detect changes in past data.
     - [ ] **Local Pipe HD5 caching**
       When requesting data via `pipe.get_data()`, cache data locally and sync any changes.
+I am investigating using `duckdb` as a local cache database.
     - [ ] **Rewrite API data to paginate downstream**
       When syncing upstream, Meerschaum defaults to sending `POST` requests for chunks.
 The chunking logic is mostly there, so I need to implement the same process in reverse.